Bachelor of Science in

 Data Science Track

-This track provides students with a strong background in both the theory and practice of creating knowledge from data that can be used to solve real-world problems.
+- Provides students with a strong background in creating data insights to solve real-world problems.

 Engineering Applications Track